Digital Typographic Design

 Students, professionals and enthusiasts with some related creative experience who love type and want to improve their digital typographic practice.

-Beginner: Able to use a Mac and have some experience with Adobe Creative Suite (Photoshop, Illustrator, etc.).
+Intermediate: Able to use a Mac and have some experience with Adobe Creative Suite (Photoshop, Illustrator, etc.).

 "I really liked the course and gained much more from it then expected.
 In general I thought the course (Introduction to Digital Typography) was about typography in digital contexts (apps, phones, websites) but it was mostly about print using digital tools.
 So from that perspective the description wasn't wrong.
 The teacher however was so good that I still gained something from it and still was happy."